Disability History Month at the Library

 Disability history resources

-Our lists have a mixture of digital and physical resources.
+Our lists include a mixture of digital and physical resources.
 These resource lists are not exhaustive.
 Please use library search to view our full collection.

 Our very popular book giveaway continues this year.
 We'll be hiding copies across our libraries and sharing clues about where to find them on our Instagram Stories.
 Follow us on Instagram @uwelibrary for your chance to win a book.